-He is married with two children.
 Dr Alonzi’s has a major academic interest in the treatment of prostate cancer.
 These research interests include the development of biologically targeted image-guided precision radiotherapy, tumour oxygenation, radiobiology and the use of radiation sensitizers in prostate cancer.
-He has also published work that characterises how the affects of hormone treatment alter the biology of prostate tumours.
+He has also published work that characterises how the effects of hormone treatment alters the biology of prostate tumours.